ME hikes home loan interest rates: does this mark the end of super low rates?

 So if you’re borrowing or refinancing your existing mortgage, now’s the time to look around for a low rate option and maybe even to lock in a fixed rate.
 To get you started, check out some hot fixed rate home loan options below.

-Fixed rate home loan comparisons on Mozo - rates updated daily
+Hot fixed rate home loans 2018 - rates updated daily

 Available for both Principal & Interest and Interest only.
 Available for purchase or refinance.
 2 or 3 year fixed rate options available.
 No ongoing fees.
 Package your home loan with your investment and get the same low fixed rate.